“You can do this.” It’s the thing I tell writers. It’s the thing I tell anyone who’s afraid to try something different, new, difficult, scary.

 It wasn’t professional.

-But my very first piece of knitting ever.
+But it was my very first piece of knitting ever.
 And finished, it looked like a real sweater.

 It was cables and texture, taught to me by a moth-eaten sweater, two skinny, beat-up, gold-painted sticks, and a single small ball of red cotton string desperately unsuited to the purpose.